Skip to main content

 We write guides about our SDK.
 We build our support page with our SDK.
 The page that teaches you how to use the tools is itself built with those tools.

 That's not just dogfooding.
-That's the meal review, the restaurant review, and the cooking show all in one.
+That's the meal review, the restaurant review, and the cooking show -- all in one.
+It's turtles all the way down.
+It's recursion with a purpose.
+It's the support equivalent of a time loop where every iteration makes the timeline better.

 Built with Bold Kindness by the cStar team.
 If you're building support software and not using it for your own support... maybe start there.